pedro535/mlopx/README.md

 - **Pipeline definition library (green box)**: Platform-agnostic library to define ML pipelines.
 - **Placement system (red box)**: System that listens for pipeline submissions, schedules them, places their tasks on available nodes in a cluster, and triggers their execution.

-The placement system is intended to be deployed alongside an existing MLOps platform to handle the scheduling and placement of the submitted pipelines.
+The placement system is intended to be deployed alongside an existing MLOps platform and interacts with it through its API to manage the execution of the pipelines.

 <img src="images/architecture.png" alt="architecture"/>